-Obviously, most people are interested in taking advantage of IVF since it cost the most, but note that this government program does the not include the cost of drugs.
+Obviously, most people are interested in taking advantage of IVF since it cost the most but note that this government program does not include the cost of drugs.
 As you’ve seen from my above estimates, you still be on the hook for about $5,000.

 Some people ask, why not just go for the free stuff?
 If you elect to go for the sponsored method, you’re put into a queue where the wait is about 12 months (at least it was when we were trying in early 2016).

 If you can afford the treatments, you’re better off paying for it so you don’t have to wait.
 Alternatively, you can take part in the program if you’re starting to run out of funds.

 At the start, people want to know how much does IVF cost?
 But assuming they’re successful, they say that the process is priceless.
 I can see why people say this, but in reality, there is a hard cost you need to consider.

 Some people are willing to spend any amount to get pregnant, and I certainly understand that.
 But, I’ve also heard of people who have mortgaged their homes, borrowed from their parents, or gone into debt for it.
 Only you can decide how much you want to spend, but speaking strictly from a financial perspective, going into debt to have a child could cripple you.